 Cash compensation is limited to annual salary, payout of unused vacation entitlement and automobile allowance.
 Allowable expenses are reimbursed at cost or standard government rates.
-The district has a service recognition incentive plan in place for the Superintendent and Secretary-Treasurer positions.
+The district has a service recognition incentive plan in place for the Superintendent.

 Non-cash compensation